foyer-work/prompts-repo-merlin/README.md

 - Then install node.js by pasting `brew install node` & press enter.
 - verify everything so far is working by pasting `node -v` & press enter.
 It should show your node.js version.
 This tells you everything is working.
 - now paste `npm install -g @anthropic-ai/claude-code` in your terminal and press enter.
 Claude code is installed!
+- now press `claude` in your terminal & press enter